Bridled mabuya

 The bridled mabuya lives in open sandy or stony soil with little grass or bushy vegetation.
-It is usually found near water; in Egypt in the Wetlands and near oases in Tunisia.
+They are usually found near water; in Egypt in the Wetlands and near oases in Tunisia.
 It can grow up to 22 centimeters long and has a smooth, shiny, body with overlapping scales.
 Their heads are cone shaped and they have elongated bodies and a tapering tail that is easily broken but can be regenerated.

 The bridled mabuya feeds primarily on insects and other arthropods.